Martin Goodman (historian): Rome and Jerusalem: The Clash of Ancient Civilizations

 B. Weinstein, professor emeritus at Howard University describes the work as a "page turner" because of its clarity and style.
 Weinstein also notes that Goodman has provided a huge number of primary sources.
 Rose Mary Sheldon offers a more critical review.
 Recognising his expertise in both Roman and Jewish history, Sheldon comments that while the text is clear and logical it uses minimal footnotes and is aimed towards a general audience.
 Sheldon also claims that Goodman's arguments in favour of a lack of conflict between Romans and Jews between 6-60 CE "do not hold water".
 Sheldon does conclude that Goodman has written an accurate historical survey of Roman-Jewish relations.
 Publishers Weekly observes that Goodman has backed his account with archaeological evidence and ancient commentary with the result of producing a "scholarly tour de force".
-Its criticism is that Goodman has given more space to Romans than Jews.
 Jay Freeman in Booklist holds Goodman's work to be a "definitive account" for historians of both the Roman and Jewish worlds.
 Freeman also states that Goodman has convincingly illuminated the role of the Jewish-Roman conflict in shaping relations between Jews and Christians.
 David Noy of the University of Wales, Lampeter describes in The Journal of Roman Studies that the picture portrayed in the book is a "compelling one".
 However, Noy criticizes Goodman's over reliance on Josephus.
 Erich S. Gruen gives a highly positive review and recommends this book for it "demands attention" because it is a "sweeping survey" that aims to reach an audience beyond academia.
 Describing Goodman as "too good a historian" he observes that Goodman has approached the subject in a "masterly fashion".
 Gruen's conclusion is that Goodman is committed to "thorough and scrupulous" scholarship.